afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 ### Battery level

+Not applicable to USB implementation.

 1. Go to the bluetooth page of the control panel.
 Look for the device.
 2. Check battery level.
 Must show a decreasing number from 100% down to 50%, then up to 100% again.

 ### Buttons

 1. Buttons should be pressed and released every second.
 Pressed buttons must follow this timed pattern:
-   - First, buttons in the range 1-64
+   - Buttons #1 and #64 are pressed at the same time.
+   - Previous buttons are released and buttons #2 and #65 are pressed at the same time.
+   - Previous buttons are released and buttons #3 and #66 are pressed at the same time.
+   - The pattern continues until buttons #32 and #128 are pressed.
-   - Then, buttons in the range 65-128
+   - Then, the pattern starts again.
-   - Back to first

-2. Pressed buttons also follows a binary pattern starting from 0.
-So check this sequence at the very connection time (pressed button numbers):
-   - None
-   - 64
-   - 2
-   - 64,65
-   - 3
-   - 64,66
-   - 2,3
-   - 64,65,66
-   - 4
-   - 64,67
-   - 2,4
-   - 64,65,67
-   - ...
-3. Restart this test if something is missed.
+2. Restart this test if something is missed.
-4. Point-of-view control (aka "Hat switch" or "POV") must follow this pattern in a loop:
+3. Point-of-view control (aka "Hat switch" or "POV") must follow this pattern in a loop:
    - None pressed
    - Up
    - Up-right